oddsolutions/oddsolutions.github.io/_posts/2014-3-3-Hello-World.md

 ## `whoami`

-My name is Nolen Johnson, I'm a OT/Hardware Security Consultant at the cyber-security firm [AON Cyber Solutions](https://www.aon.com/en/capabilities/cyber-resilience).
+My name is Nolen Johnson, I'm a OT/Hardware Security Consultant at the cyber-security firm [Stroz Friedberg, a LevelBlue company](https://levelblue.com/strozfriedberg) (formerly Aon Cyber Solutions).

 I developed methodologies, processes, offerings, marketing materials, sales battlecards, and many other components to launch the division, and currently lead the Hardware Security practice.